 If you are having problems with sound on your Chromebook, try the following suggestions:

-Fix #1: Make sure the headphone are securely plugged in
+Fix #1: Make sure the headphones are securely plugged in

-Make sure you really insert and push the headphones in.
-Give it a good push until you hear the click.
+Make sure you firmly insert and push the headphones in.
+Give it a good push until you hear a click.

 Fix #2: Try a different set of headphones or earbuds

 By connecting a different set you can determine if the problem lies with a pair of broken headphones rather than a problem with the Chromebook.

 - Close the lid of the Chromebook and wait ten seconds.

 - Plug in the headphones.

 - Open the lid.
 The Chromebook will re-scan for audio devices and should find your headphones.
 Or...

 - Turn on the Chromebook.
 The Chromebook will re-scan for audio devices on startup and should find headphones.